Cognigy/Documentation/docs/ai/installation/single-sign-on-saml2.md

 # Single Sign-on using SAML 2.0

-Cognigy.AI integrates with popular Single Sign-On (SSO) Identity Providers, such as Azure Active Directory, OneLogin, and Okta.
+Cognigy.AI integrates with popular Single Sign-on (SSO) Identity Providers, such as Azure Active Directory, OneLogin, and Okta.
 This integration allows users within your organization to log in to Cognigy.AI without separate credentials.
-Using Single Sign-On automatically grants access that ensures a streamlined authentication process.
+Using Single Sign-on automatically grants access that ensures a streamlined authentication process.
 Additionally, you can utilize the robust Access Control tool in Cognigy.AI to effectively manage and control the access rights of individual users.

 ## Get the SSO URL